Back to recipes

 Info: Alternative Drivers

 This recipe uses node-postgres (the pg package) because it provides the best performance on Vercel with Fluid compute.
-However, Drizzle supports other PostgreSQL drivers:
+However, Drizzle supports other Postgres drivers:

 DriverWhen to consider